Dresden was the capital and royal residency king of Saxony back in the days. Today it still is a hidden gem of Europe.

 Use the very good acoustics here: Turn on the Hostelgeeks Travel playlist and sing!

-Following the river, until you reach a small bridge, cross it and turn left if you want to have a picnic on the sandy river bank like we locals do during summer days.
+Following the river, until you reach a small bridge, cross it and turn left if you want to have a picnic on the sandy riverbank as we locals do during summer days.

 Take a deep breath of the freshest air in town!